SalwaAlnazly/FirstRepo/README.md

 Client Side
  - Connect to and initialize the socket
- - Create actions
+ - Create chat actions
    - To check if user connected or not
    - Recieved and sent message actions
    - Check if the user is typing
    - Verify user action
-   - Logout
+   - Logout action

  Server Side